 Management's Response: LCHA is in the process of contacting the tenant (TF) who committed the fraud.
-She will be notified that she now owes "subsidy" back for failure to report income and must go in to a "repayment agreement" to payback the \$ 10,125 that she fraudulently obtained.
-Also, because this tenant (TF) was a "zero-rent" payer LCHA will begin reviewing "zero-rent payers" on a 30 to 60 day basis.
+She will be notified that she now owes "subsidy" back for failure to report income and must go into a "repayment agreement" to payback the \$10,125 that she fraudulently obtained.

+Current Status: The tenant (TF) is in the process of repaying the subsidy.
+Because of this situation all "zero-rent payers" files are now reviewed on a 30-60 day basis.